andey-robins/webnotes/networking.md

 Multimedia Applications
 -----
 So, what are multimedia applications?
 In general they are less tolerant to problems and delay sensitive when compared to apps like FTP or email.
 Content has already been "pre-recorded" and is simply being streamed out.
 There's also the streaming of live data (i.e. livestreaming).
 It also includes real-time interactive content like video conferencing and phone services.

+###Recovery
+two options: forward based recovery and receiver based recovery.
+Receiver based is where if a packet is missed, the client takes the responsibility to correct/recover.
+This could be repeating the packet before the lost one or something like interpolation.
+Interpolation works fine for video, but it really breaks down for audio.

+###CDN - Content Distribution Network
+A content creator pushes to the CDN and the CDN is where people would get that content from.

+###RTP - Real-time Transport Protocol
+The "standard" data transfer protocol for real time data.
+It's an application layer protocol that runs on UDP.
+There is also a RTP Control Protocol that includes information like packet loss, jitter, delay, etc.